LukasL97/scala-macros-example/article.md

 Now that we have simplified the method body by implementing the `cached` macro annotation, we also want to get rid of the explicit cache definitions.
-In order to achieve, we need to not only transform a definition, as we already do, but generate an entirely new definition as well, namely the cache.
+In order to achieve that, we need to not only transform a definition, as we already do, but generate an entirely new definition as well, namely the cache.
 Luckily, macro annotations allow us to expand an annottee in as many ASTs as we want.
 This allows us to expand the annotated method in both the transformed method and an additional value definition for